 A shoulder dislocation occurs when the “ball” portion of the shoulder pops out of its “socket”.
 Because shoulders have such a wide range of motion, they are the most commonly dislocated joint in the human body.

 Shoulder dislocations are mostly caused by extreme force.
 It could be the result of a hard blow, a fall, or trauma due to playing contact sports.
-They are most likely in activities with the potential for frequent hard blows or falls, such as football, rugby, gymnastics,
+They are most likely in activities with the potential for frequent hard blows or falls, such as:

 A dislocated shoulder is typically easy to identify, since often, when the humerus pops out of the clavicle, the shape of the shoulder changes, making the injury visible.

-In addition, the person will experience the following symptoms of a dislocated shoulder:
+In addition, the person will experience the following signs and symptoms of a dislocated shoulder:

 - Intense pain